-ScanCentral returns a job ID that you can use to track the scan.
+ScanCentral SAST returns a job ID that you can use to track the scan.

-"Fortify ScanCentral Command Options" on page 58
+"Fortify ScanCentral SAST Command Options" on page 69

-"Submitting Scan Requests" on page 42
+"Submitting Scan Requests" on page 51

-"Submitting Scan Requests and Uploading Results to Fortify Software Security Center" on page 49 commands, and then performs a scan using a locally installed Fortify Static Code Analyzer instance.
-The tool is located in the scancentral/bin directory.
+"Submitting Scan Requests and Uploading Results to Fortify Software Security Center" on page 60

-Using the Package Scanner Tool
+Using the PackageScanner Tool

-The package scanner tool (packagescanner.bat on Windows and packagescanner on Linux) takes a package generated using the ScanCentral package command, generates Fortify Static Code Analyzer
+The packagescanner tool (packagescanner.bat on Windows and packagescanner on Linux) takes a package generated using the ScanCentral package command, generates Fortify Static Code Analyzer commands, and then performs a scan using a locally installed Fortify Static Code Analyzer instance.
+The tool is located in the <sca_install_dir>/bin directory.

-The command-line parameters used with the package scanner tool are described in the following table.
+The command-line options used with the packagescanner tool are described in the following table.